 1. Diverse Set of Industries, Common Challenges in PHM Applications

 While the industrial segment is extremely diverse, challenges such as fully labeled data sets and data scarcity from degraded or failed systems were a reoccurring theme throughout the conference.
 There also seems to be an underlying need for models that are scalable, update over time, and can learn new failure patterns and operating modes.

 Despite all of these challenges, there are still many success stories to be told.
 It just goes to show that with the right technology, knowledge and problem selection, effective solutions are possible.

 2. Excellent Technical Work and Emerging Technologies

-The component level of PHM for gears, bearings, and other mechanisms was also an interesting topic during the conference.
+The component level of PHM for gears, bearings and other mechanisms was also an interesting topic that came up during the conference.
 It is exciting that work on the direct estimation of the spall size from the vibration signal is showing great promise.
 Most current condition indicators are indirect assessments of the fault size.
 A direct estimation would be a big game-changer in a fielded system.

 3. Addressing the Right Problem is Half the Battle

 The success of a PHM project depends on the problem at hand.
 The right problem is technically feasible and can be narrowed down to a specific objective, such as reducing unplanned downtime, optimizing maintenance, improving product quality or gaining an edge over the competition.

 It is important to note that developing a PHM system is not the only way to solve a problem.
 If an engineering or design countermeasure could solve an issue, that option should be considered as well.